tchapgouv/synapse-on-k8s/README.md

 - basic components :
   - an ingress controller
   - a certificate manager
-  - a component that manage dns zone on OVH
 - components specific to our stack :
-  - a keycloak instance along with it's operator
+  - a keycloak instance along with its operator
   - the synapse stack and its customization
   - the element-web stack
   - the stunner stack used to facilitate audio/video on element
   - a prometheus/grafana stack for monitoring
+  - an alpha unofficial version of a MS teams bridge

 ## Other credits